howard-stearns/web-connections/README.md

 The test suite at /SpecRunner.html checks five things:
 1. Do WebSockets work from the browser to the given server and back?
 2. Does EventSource work from the given server to this browser?
-3. Can an RTC dataChannel be established from this browser another peer in the same browser, using direct loopback signalling?
+3. Can an RTC dataChannel be established from this browser to another peer in the same browser, using direct loopback signalling?
-4. Can an RTC dataChannel be established from this browser another peer in the same browser, using WebSockets for signalling?
+4. Can an RTC dataChannel be established from this browser to another peer in the same browser, using WebSockets for signalling?
-5. Can an RTC dataChannel be established from this browser another peer in the same browser, using EventSource (SSE) for signalling?
+5. Can an RTC dataChannel be established from this browser to another peer in the same browser, using EventSource (SSE) for signalling?

 So far: